01 of 10

 08 of 10

 By placing the wire behind the previous wrap, the wires will begin to curve around the back of the beads and form a pod.
-I tend to wrap the wire right behind one another and space them out when I am finished, but you can leave space as you wrap if that is easier.Continue to 9 of 10 below.
+You may wrap the wire right behind one another and space them out when you are finished, if you like, but you can also leave space as you wrap if that is easier.Continue to 9 of 10 below.

 09 of 10